Facebook CEO says he’ll double down on privacy

 As part of his effort to make amends, Zuckerberg plans to stitch together its Messenger, WhatsApp and Instagram messaging services so users will be able to contact each other across all of the apps.

-The multiyear plan calls for all of these apps to be encrypted so no one could see the contents of the messages except for the sender and recipients.
+The multiyear plan calls for all of these apps to be encrypted so no one could see the contents of the messages except for senders and recipients.
 WhatsApp already has that security feature, but Facebook’s other messaging apps don’t.

 Zuckerberg likened it to being able to be in a living room behind a closed front door, and not having to worry about anyone eavesdropping.
 Meanwhile, Facebook and the Instagram photo app would still operate more like a town square where people can openly share whatever they want.